Why Alcohol Makes You Wake Up Sweating at Night

 Maintain balance.

-Alcohol just throws it off—and your body pays the price later.
+Alcohol just throws that completely off—and your body pays the price later.

 Reset Option (If You’re Noticing This Pattern)